sethworks/DiskSmartInfo/docs/en-us/Get-DiskSmartInfo.md

               198 C6    Offline Uncorrectable Sector Count 0         200   200   20
 ```

-The command gets disk SMART information and displays only attributes that are critical and their Data is greater than 0,
+The command gets disk SMART information and displays only attributes that are critical and their Data is greater than the CriticalThreshold property,
 or that are non-critical and their Value is less or equal to their Threshold.

 ### Example 5: Using -CriticalAttributesOnly and -Quiet parameters